 I always recommend trying the CardMatch Tool because it does a soft pull on your credit, which is akin to checking your credit card (not the same as signing up for a card), so the effect really is minimal and the results can be amazing.

-If you don’t get matched with the 100k offer, the listed offer for the Amex Platinum is still 60k points which isn’t too shabby.
+If you don’t get matched with the 100k offer, the listed offer for The Platinum Card from American Express is still 60k points with $5,000 spend within the first 3 months, which isn’t too shabby.

 We hope this was helpful and thank you for trusting us to help plan your Dream Trip!